leventarican/cookbook/java/java-lang/README.md

 # Pass by reference
 * java is a pass-by-reference language; not a pass by value lang.
 * values are not directly passed in methods; instead the reference.

+# Design
+* use SOLID principles to avoid bad design